Martimoaapa Mire Reserve

 Nature

-Treeless pine forests are typical for the area.
+Most of the mire area is characterized by the predominant massif form is typical aapamires with lawn surfaces in the centre.
 In the Martimoaapa area, there are six large mires: Simoskanaapa, Martimoaapa, Järviaapa, Myllyaapa, Lumiaapa and Kivalonaapa.

 The protection area has over 10 different types of mires, but more than half of the area consists of aapa bogs.